dpalmasan/TRUNAJOD2.0/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Atom?
-You can start by looking through these `beginner` and `help-wanted` issues:
+Unsure where to begin contributing to `TRUNAJOD`?
+You can start by looking through these `good-first-issue` and `help-wanted` issues:

 * [Good first issue][good-first-issue] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `good first issue` issues.